GeezerChan/CPSC362_Project/README.md

 Prep to run game:
 Game uses pygame and videogame packages.
 Also uses a virtual environment so check the requirements.txt -To run a virtual environment in python:
-  -Creating virtual environment: python3 -e venv env -Activate the virtual environment: source env/bin/activate This activates the virtual environment where pygame and videogame can be installed.
+  -Creating virtual environment: python3 -m venv env -Activate the virtual environment: source env/bin/activate This activates the virtual environment where pygame and videogame can be installed.
   -Install the requirements: pip install -r requirements.txt